Pavel-research/raml-typesystem-shapes/README.md

 Now let's talk about how callable transforms instance of the `NewTaskData` into the instance of the task:

+#### Transformation from Shape type to Domain type

 We use following algorithm to perform a conversion which is performed for every property of source type.

-1. If target type has a property with a same name exists: check if the system knows how to transform value of this property into value of the target property.
+1. If target type has a property with a same name: check if the system knows how to transform value of this property into value of the target property.
 If transformation is undefined then whole conversion of model instance to target instance can not be executed